Unclear Business Strategies Are Too Difficult to Execute

 How to Increase Your Odds for Strategic Success

-• And even though strategic clarity accounts for 31% of the difference between high and low performing companies, employees we survey perceive that the business strategy is 50% less clear to them than their leaders.
+• Our organizational alignment research found that strategic clarity accounts 31% of the performance gap between high- and low-performing companies.
+Our surveys show employees perceive the business strategy as about 50% less clear than their leaders believe it to be.

 What is Strategic Clarity?